 These are logical groups of users as required by the system.
 You can assign permissions and users to these groups.
 Django provides a basic view in the admin to create these groups and manage the permissions.

 The group denotes the “role” of the user in the system.
 As an “admin”, you may belong to a group called “admin”.
 As a “support staff”, you would belong to a group called “support”.

 Permission: Granular Access Control

 The defined groups control access based on the permissions assigned to each group.
-Django provides add, edit and change permissions for each model by default.
-These permissions can be used at the admin view and even in your application.
-For eg, if you have a model say ‘Blog’.
+Django allows you to add, edit, and change permissions for each model by default.

 pub_date = models.DateField()